DebuggerOR/attack_lab/README.md

-# attack_lab
+# Attack Lab
 See assignment details at attacklab.pdf.
 See guide at https://github.com/magna25/Attack-Lab/.

-## phase 1 solution
+## Phase 1 Solution
 ```
 // 40 bytes
 11 11 11 11 11 11 11 11 11 11